FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 An example of such an account is online access to a bank account.
 You don't want users to learn that someone drained their savings because of a stolen password.

 Another example is an email account.
 Beyond the private information often present in email accounts, they represent a risk to accounts in other systems.
 Many password reset flows send an email to a known address and allow the recipient of that email to reset a password for a system.
-Compromise of an email account means that many other accounts assocated with this user are at risk.
+Compromise of an email account means that many other accounts associated with this user are at risk.

 ### Risky actions